Turning the One-Key™ design system into a 90% efficiency engine

 This ensured designers and developers shared the same mental model—reducing friction and speeding up build time.

-Documentation at Full Parity
+Documentation at full parity

 Every component and pattern needed matching documentation in the portal—no exceptions.
 Each entry spelled out: